pluveto/light-pbft/README.md

 - [x] Support custom state machine and storage layer
   - default: a simple in-memory storage state machine

+**WARNING**:

-**WARNING**: This is not for production use, because the osdi99 PBFT protocol doesn't support lagged node recovery.
+- This is not for production use, because the osdi99 PBFT protocol doesn't support lagged node recovery.
+- Signature verification is implemented and it works, but it's expensive and not optimized, so it's disabled by default.

 ## References